Skip to content

 --noMetaSSLboolfalseDisable SSL for metadata server connectionsInternal

 1. Candidate Discovery: Queries the metadata server for files that share the same size and block count.
+All paths are returned, including multiple hard links to the same inode.

 Scan a directory for duplicates (dry run):